No1 Lounge Gatwick North Terminal Review

 Staff were doing their best to clear plates, but most tables were left dirty as there simply were not enough people cleaning to cope with the numbers.

-Food was self-serve and plentiful at the No1 Traveller Lounge Gatwick North Terminal.
+Food was self-serve and plentiful at the No1 Lounge.
 During this morning visit, the spread included the usual hot breakfast staples: bacon, sausages, scrambled eggs, hashed browns, mushrooms and baked beans.
 There were also pastries, muffins, cereals, yoghurts, and fresh fruit.
 It was a good variety, and you could definitely leave feeling full.

 From past evening visits, I’ve also seen hot options like tomato penne pasta and a vegetarian curry, alongside a salad bar with cheese and crackers.
 While not the most exciting, it was reassuring that hot food was available at all times of day.